sirrice/sirrice.github.io/yurt.md

   </p>
   <p>
-  We did not expect the amount of cooking and cleaning that a Yurt demands, so we're also thankful of Lydia and Eugene's parents for visiting us multiple times over the past year to help take care of Yurt (and us).
+  We did not expect the amount of cooking and cleaning that a Yurt demands, so we're grateful that Lydia and Eugene's parents visited us multiple times over the past year to help take care of Yurt (and us).
   </p>